-(i) People and Culture Committee (formerly known as the Remuneration Committee)
+(i) People and Culture Committee

-The People and Culture Committee is comprised of three Directors, two of whom are independent Non-Executive Directors: Nils Stoesser (Chair), James MacKenzie and Elana Rubin.
+The People and Culture Committee is comprised of three Directors, two of whom are independent Non-Executive Directors: Merrick Howes (Chair), James MacKenzie and Elana Rubin.

-In line with the Committee's duties and responsibilities, in respect of Reporting Period the Remuneration Committee reviewed and made recommendations to the Board in relation to the following remuneration functions for the Company:
+In line with the Committee's duties and responsibilities, in respect of Reporting Period the People and Culture Committee reviewed and made recommendations to the Board in relation to the following remuneration functions for the Company:

-- Director and senior Executive remuneration; - Performance reviews of the senior Executives; - Senior Executives succession planning, recruitment, development, retention and remuneration policies; - Diversity policy settings and monitoring performance against diversity targets; - Performance review and remuneration policies and procedures; - Superannuation arrangements, equity incentive schemes and other forms of employee incentives.
+- Director and senior Executive remuneration; - Performance reviews of the senior Executives; - Senior Executives succession planning, recruitment, development, retention and remuneration policies; - Overseeing the Company's approach to diversity and inclusion and monitoring performance against targets; - Performance review and remuneration policies and procedures; - Superannuation arrangements, equity incentive schemes and other forms of employee incentives.

 Executive and Non-Executive Directors and other Executives and employees of Slater and Gordon and external advisers may be invited to Committee meetings at the discretion of the Committee.
 No Executive is involved in decisions on their own remuneration.
-A profile of the members of the People and Culture Committee and a table reporting attendance at Committee meetings is provided in the 2018 Directors' Report.
+A profile of the members of the People and Culture Committee and a table reporting attendance at Committee meetings is provided in the 2020 Directors' Report.